Negotiating North Korea’s Nukes

 While North Korea’s largest trading partner, China has also criticized assumptions that it bears primary responsibility for pressuring Pyongyang to give up nuclear weapons.
 It instead sees North Korea and the United States as the key parties to resolve the denuclearization issue.
-Underscoring Beijing’s role and improvement in China¬-DPRK relations is that President Xi Jinping has met Kim Jong Un on four occasions (most recently in January 2019).
+Underscoring Beijing’s role and improvement in China-DPRK relations is that President Xi Jinping has met Kim Jong Un on five occasions, including conducting a state visit to Pyongyang in June 2019 (the first by a Chinese president since 2005).
 In September 2018, China together with Russia asserted that the UNSC should reward North Korea for the “positive developments” and ease sanctions.

-Japan has not featured in negotiations so far and Prime Minister Abe Shinzo has yet to meet Kim Jong Un despite indicating a willingness to normalize relations.
+Japan has largely not featured in negotiations so far.
+While Prime Minister Abe Shinzo has expressed a willingness to hold an unconditional summit with Kim Jong Un, his overtures have seemingly so far been rebuffed by North Korea.
 In addition to North Korea’s nuclear program, Japan is also concerned about North Korea’s short- and medium-range missiles and the unresolved abduction issue, referring to Japanese citizens abducted by North Korea in the 1970s and 80s.